Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Connection between downfolding and the Lang-Firsov transformation

 \section{Connection between downfolding $W^{ph}$ and the Lang-Firsov transformation}

 Here, we demonstrate the equivalence between the Lang-Firsov transformation and the static expression obtained for $U^{ph}$ when downfolded in an extended Hubbard model.
-We work in a local basis and write the electron-phonon Hubbard model as
+We work in a local basis and write the Hubbard model including an electron-phonon and a phonon term as

 where we have dropped the spin indices for brevity, however these are given explicitly in the formulas appearing in the main part of the manuscript.
-This general Hamiltonian includes non-local scattering between $\mathbf{R}$ and $\mathbf{R}'$, caused by coupling to a single phonon, described by the matrix element of eq.\,\eqref{eq:g_dR}.
-For $\mathbf{R}=\mathbf{R}'$ this expression yields $g(\mathbf{R})$ (eq.\,\eqref{eq:g_R}).
+This general Hamiltonian includes non-local scattering between $\mathbf{R}$ and $\mathbf{R}'$, caused by coupling to a single phonon, described by the matrix element of Eq.\,\eqref{eq:g_dR}.
+For $\mathbf{R}=\mathbf{R}'$ this expression yields $g(\mathbf{R})$ (Eq.\,\eqref{eq:g_R}).